What the C-suite wants: 24 must-have HR software metrics

 7. Ratio of high-performing employees

-This shows leaders what proportion of the workforce are classified as high performers, contributing most to the organisation’s performance.
+This shows leaders what proportion of the workforce are classified as high performers, contributing most to the organisation’s success.
 A high ratio of top performers speaks to great end-to-end people functions, building a workforce that can deliver excellent results.

 Understanding this helps leaders identify whether the organisation has the capabilities to grow, innovate, or pivot into different areas.